project-koku/koku-metrics-operator/docs/releasing-cmmo.md

 ## Release:

-### Pre-reqs
+### Pre-reqs:

-- A jira ticket for the CMMO version to be released, refer to previous [COST-5604](https://issues.redhat.com/browse/COST-5604).
+* A jira ticket for the CMMO version to be released, refer to previous [COST-5604](https://issues.redhat.com/browse/COST-5604).

-- A snapshot that has passed the integration test pipeline, see example, [costmanagement-metrics-operator-dt9d7](https://console.redhat.com/application-pipeline/workspaces/cost-mgmt-dev/applications/costmanagement-metrics-operator/snapshots/costmanagement-metrics-operator-dt9d7/pipelineruns).
+* A snapshot that has passed the integration test pipeline.
+See [example snapshot](https://console.redhat.com/application-pipeline/workspaces/cost-mgmt-dev/applications/costmanagement-metrics-operator/snapshots/costmanagement-metrics-operator-dt9d7/pipelineruns).

+* CLI access to the public Konflux cluster, refer to [Cost Management Konflux docs](#helpful-links).

 ### Stage